maicol07/maicol07_docs/docs/flarum_sso/plugin/configuration.md

 Basically, you need to do this:
 1. Create a Flarum object with your configuration.
 See [here](#settings) for parameters explanation.
-Do your action (login, logout or delete).
+2. Do your action (login, logout or delete).
 There is a method in this lib for any of these actions.

-3. (OPTIONAL) Redirect to Flarum with the `redirectToFlarum` method
+If you have trouble with the plugin API, you can check the [API docs](https://maicol07.github.io/flarum_sso_php_plugin)

 ## WordPress
 You can open settings of the plugin from the Settings --> Flarum SSO